Naslovnica Chapter 10 – Information society and media

 What is being negotiated?

-The rules on providing and standards of making of the AVM services, the way of emission, production, common values promoting, cultural diversity, media literacy, plurality, protection of vulnerable category of the society from inappropriate contents are the issues which we are negotiating in this area of the Chapter 10.
-Having in mind that the freedom of expression is a postulate of each modern and democratic society, this chapter ensures standards of free, objective and professional electronic media.
+Thanks to the development and availability of the internet, alongside traditional media, the production and provision of audiovisual media (AVM) services are expanding, and new types of digital and electronic publications and platforms are emerging.
+Rules on the provision and production standards of AVM services, broadcasting methods, production, promotion of common values, cultural diversity, media literacy, pluralism, and the protection of vulnerable groups from inappropriate content are among the issues negotiated within this area of Chapter 10.
+Bearing in mind that freedom of expression is a cornerstone of all modern and democratic societies, this chapter ensures standards for free, impartial, and professional electronic media.

 Sub-areas?

-When was the chapter opened?
+When was the chapter closed?

 Closing benchmarks?

-What are activities in the coming period?
+What are the activities in the coming period?

 Institutions/organizations participating in the negotiation group?